A Reasonable Rate of Return**

 a Reasonable Rate

 Are you in or near retirement?
 If so, then your strategy for your money may be changing.
 One area of change is the balance between how much is at risk and how much of your money is safe.
-Also, how much risk within your accounts are you willing to have?
+Also, how much risk are you willing to have?
 Thankfully, there are options available to both protect your money and grow it reasonably as well.
 Determine your risk now and find out if your money may be placed somewhere with more security.
-Part of finding a reasonable rate of return is making sure you can’t lose your principal.
+Part of finding a reasonable rate of return** is making sure you can’t lose your principal.

 Of course, savings accounts, savings bonds, and certificates of deposit (CDs) are fairly conservative choices for savings.
 However, the rates issued on those accounts sometimes do not seem reasonable.
 Also, the interest you get from these accounts is subject to taxes each year.
-This reduces your actual gain further.
-To counter these challenges, we work with insurance companies that have products with reasonable rates of return as well as principal protection.
+This reduces your actual income further.
+To counter these challenges, we work with insurance companies that have products with reasonable rates of return** as well as principal protection.

 Rates of Return & Fixed Indexed Annuities(FIAs)

 An FIA does not directly link with the stock market to earn interest on your money.
-Instead, it applies a credit to your account if its related index(es) reaches a certain level.
+Instead, it applies a credit to your annuity contract if its related index(es) reaches a certain level.
 An insurance company figures out what your rate of return will be using the index as well as specific factors outlined in your FIA contract.
 Some of these other factors include: